 Digital marketing is a complex field with a lot of challenges.
 We compiled a list of tools for you that should make your life easier!
 Discover the 12 best Chrome extensions, whether you’re looking for new keywords or improving your hashtag research!

-Digital marketers have a lot to contend with on a daily basis.
+Digital marketing comes with many challenges.
+Anyone who works in that field has a lot to contend with daily.
 Whether you are looking for data insights, content ideas, or want to see how your brand measures up to the competition, having the right set of tools is essential.
 Once you gain insights into your brand’s customer personas and online journeys, you can implement a targeted digital marketing strategy that resonates and outsmarts the competition, leading to higher conversion rates and increased sales.

 There are tens of thousands of tools that can provide the digital metrics you need, but some of the most powerful ones are in the Google Chrome Web Store.
 Chrome extensions built for digital marketing improve efficiency and boost productivity through their one-click capabilities, revealing critical data about any webpage.

 In this post, I’ll highlight 12 Google Chrome extensions that will help you streamline your digital marketing activities, gain a deeper understanding of your audience, and create better lead generation campaigns.

 Slow-loading web pages negatively influence your organic search rankings and conversion rates.
 Hubspot found that 79% of customers who are dissatisfied with a website’s performance are less likely to buy from that brand.
 In addition, 47% of customers expect a webpage to load in two2 seconds or less, and a one-second delay causes a 7% reduction in conversions.

 Google PageSpeed Insights API Extension displays a summary of your site’s performance with a deep link to Google PageSpeed for more detailed, actionable insights.
 By following the recommendations, you can improve site speed and create a better user experience.